OpenRiskNet/home/openshift/deployments/ProductionDeploymentGuide.md

 later.

 ### Service discoverability
-Make your services discoverable by the ORN Service Registry.
+Make your services discoverable by the ORN Service Registry by adding annotations to your Service defintions that the registry will discover when your services start or stop.

-_TODO: describe how to do this once it's working_.
+This is described in the [Wiki](https://github.com/OpenRiskNet/home/wiki/Annotating-your-service-to-make-it-discoverable).

 ## Health checks
 Make sure your pods have health checks.